Marinos33/react-native-floating-tag-button/CONTRIBUTING.md

 # Contributing

-Don't hesitate to contribute to this project but be friendly and respectful to each other and don't forget to be read the contribution guidelines.
+Don't hesitate to contribute to this project but be friendly and respectful to each other and don't forget to read the contribution guidelines.

 ## Development workflow